 (a) The breakdown between disposed and recovered/recycled waste is not available for the Foothill Ranch site

-a) This fi gure was estimated for some types of waste and some geographies, such as China and the US, where the legislation in this area is different.
-For the Chinese sites the fi gure was estimated on the basis of the average volume of waste transported and the number of journeys made by waste transportation vehicles.
-Both information have been available since 2016.
-As regards the US, no information is available for the Atlanta logistics hub.
+(b) In 2016 and 2017 this figure was estimated for some types of waste and some geographies, such as China and the US, where the legislation in this area is different.
+For the Chinese sites the figure was estimated on the basis of the average volume of waste transported and the number of journeys made by waste transportation vehicles.
+From the end of 2017, Luxottica has chosen to apply methods of punctual collection and weighing even where local legislation does not require to monitor and declare the weight of non-hazardous waste.